edabodog-sudo/DBMS_06/README.md

 > *Describe the result: how many open loans are there, and which member has
 > held a book the longest?*
+There are 4 open loans.
+The member who has held a book the longest is Lea Hartmann (47 days).

 ---